manonmission88/Computer-Network-Project-1/README.md

 This folder contains the traceroute Data collected from Howard University.

 ## Topology
-### all - Folder for the final topology result.
+### Final - Folder for the final topology result.
-#### all.txt - Because of its large size, this file has been pushed into multiple files, like all1.txt, all2.txt.
+This folder contains the all.txt file which contains all the data collected.
+Because of its large size, it has not been included here.